 No products in the cart.

-Circuit Court Boot Camp (8th Annual): A Practical Trial Litigation Skills Seminar (IL)
+Circuit Court Boot Camp (8th Annual): The Nuts and Bolts (IL)

 Audio program! (check our CLE Programs page for live versions)

 Pincus Professional Education has put on its annual Circuit Court Boot Camp for eight years for a reason – it’s that good.